saatvik-dev/klededev/README.md

 ## Deployment

-This project is configured for easy deployment to both Netlify and Vercel.
+This project is configured for easy deployment to Netlify.

 ### Deploy to Netlify